sebpalluel/web3-monorepo/README.md

 - `apps/web`: a [Next.js](https://nextjs.org) app
 - `apps/web-e2e`: Cypress e2e test for the web app
 - `hasura`: contain the config / metadata / migrations / seeds for the [Hasura](https://hasura.io/) service
-- `libs/gql`: a library containing all the GraphQL queries and mutations and the generated schemas to be used on the web app.
+- `libs/gql/[user, admin]`: a library containing all the GraphQL queries and mutations and the generated schemas to be used on the web app.
 It is divided on 3 folders: `user`, `admin` and `anonymous` depending of the role of the user.
+- `libs/gql/thegraph`: a library that use [The Graph](https://thegraph.com/en/) protocol in order to query data directly from smart contract on the blockchain.
 - `libs/hasura`: Utilities to interact with hasura.
 - `libs/logger`: Isomorphic logger (a small wrapper around console.log)
 - `libs/next-auth`: Contain all the configs for [Next-Auth](https://next-auth.js.org/)